How To Set Up A Linux Network

 The above diagram shows how the MAC and IP addresses are used on a LAN.
 It also illustrates the theory behind how "encapsulation" is used to build a frame and how they apply to the OSI layers.
 Don't worry about the OSI layer stuff if you're not studying networking.
 It's presented in just about every network book ever written so I included the references here for those that may be reading up on networking and are encountering this material.
 (The "FCS" at the end of the frame stands for Frame Check Sequence which is a CRC checksum to make sure the frame didn't get corrupted in transit.)
 The above also shows why TCP/IP is independent of the networking technology used.
 When using WAN connections instead of an ethernet LAN, the TCP/IP packet would be encapsulated in a PPP (dial-up, ISDN, or leased-line), frame relay, or X.25 frame.
 If encapsulated in a frame relay frame, the Layer 2 addressing would use numbers called DLCIs (Data Link Connection Identifiers) instead of MAC addresses.

 Technically, using the term "packet" when referring to what's sent across the wire isn't proper.
 A packet has a very specific meaning in the TCP/IP world.
 The term "frame" would be more appropriate but it's become rather common to mis-use the term "packet" in this way, such as in "packet sniffers", etc. And actually, nothing is "sent" across a network cable.
-The voltage on the network cables just fluctuates rapidly and, like the telegraph operators in the old west who knew Morse Code, every device attached to the same LAN cable segment senses and monitors this series of flucuations to see if they pertain to them (as indicated by the destination MAC address).
+The voltage on the network cables just fluctuates rapidly and the device attached to the LAN cable senses and monitors this series of flucuations to verify it is identifying them (as indicated by the destination MAC address).
 If you're familier with the OSI model, these voltage fluctuations are what's referred to by "Layer 1".
 It's the NIC's job to convert a frame into a series of voltage fluctuations when sending and to use these voltage flucuations to rebuild a frame when receiving.